 What Do Dermatologists Do?

-Dermatologists assess their patients’ conditions and make medical diagnoses; in addition, they perform a number of procedures to correct any conditions of the skin.
+Dermatologists assess their patients’ conditions and make medical diagnoses.
+In addition, a dermatologist in midland performs a variety of procedures to correct any conditions of the skin.

 Dermatologists can perform procedures as simple as administering topical treatments or antibiotics.
 However, dermatologists are licensed to perform many more complicated procedures, including laser therapy, hair removal, cosmetic injections, laser tattoo removal, and even radiation therapy.
 However, radiation therapy practice is relatively uncommon among dermatologists.
 Dermatologists can also perform several surgical procedures to remove warts, cysts, and cancerous tumors.